Board of Directors

 Daphne Whitmire is a deputy prosecutor with the Marion County Prosecutor’s Office.
 During her 12 years as a deputy prosecutor, Daphne has had the opportunity to work in various divisions of the office.
 For the past 8 years, Daphne has worked in the Community Prosecution Division, where she focuses on crime prevention, working one-on-one with law enforcement, and community development.
 Daphne is committed to serving as a liaison between the Prosecutor’s Office and Indy’s neighborhoods to help ensure a better quality of life.

 Daphne is a 2005 graduate of the University of Dayton School of Law and was admitted to the Indiana Bar in 2006.
 For her undergraduate work, Daphne attended the University of Indianapolis, where she graduated Cum Laude with a Bachelor of Science in Criminal Justice and Political Science.
 Daphne has experience working with the Indiana General Assembly as a legislative assistant and a registered lobbyist for Indiana Farm Bureau.
 Daphne and her husband, Matt, live on the Northside of Indianapolis with their three children: Kate, Kendall, and Will.
 In her spare time, Daphne remains active in the 4-H program with her children, and serves as a co-leader of her daughters’ Girl Scout Troop.
-Daphne and her family love travelling to Disney Parks.
+Daphne and her family love traveling to Disney Parks.